LeoGillet/ETS2Dashboards/README.md

 * Download the [dash](ETS2Simple.simhubdash) file
 * Import the file into SimHub
-* Adjust the dashboard variable for Crawler gears, if your transmission has them, or use 0 if it does not.
+* ~Adjust the dashboard variable for Crawler gears, if your transmission has them, or use 0 if it does not.~ Crawler gears seems to be broken, still.
+Add it to the bug list.
 * Enjoy.